SomeThingsConsidered/SocialMediaAnalytics/README.md

 # SocialMediaAnalytics

-Place to save code, links etc related to analyzing market trends from online social media
+I created this repository to store code, informative links etc. as I learn about using online social media to learn insights about market trends.

+## Useful Links